mrgnhnt96/enum_assist/packages/enum_assist/README.md

 ### Return Type

 `.map<T>()` and `.maybeMap<T>()` use generics to provide the return type of the callback.

-While its not necessary to define the return type, it is recommended to do so.\
-Defining the return type protects you by forcing a specific return type.

-- Defined Return Type: `String`

   ```dart
   var greet = Greeting.friendly;